European Union breaks deadlock on bank rules

 Britain, which had demanded concessions on the capital rules to protect London's autonomy in controlling its financial sector, won leeway to set stricter standards than the EU norm, but will need permission from Brussels above certain levels.

-German Finance Minister Wolfgang Schaeuble called the agreement a "significant" step in reforming finance.
+German Chancellor Wolfgang Schaeuble called the agreement a "significant" step in reforming finance.

 In recent days, Osborne had been alone among the 27 European Union finance ministers in calling for changes to the law.